ibm-cloud-docs/containers/cs_popular_topics.md

 You can see what others are talking about and ask your own questions in the [{{site.data.keyword.containershort_notm}} Slack. ![External link icon](../icons/launch-glyph.svg "External link icon")](https://ibm-container-service.slack.com)
 {:shortdesc}

-Tip: If you are not using an IBM ID for your {{site.data.keyword.Bluemix_notm}} account, [request an invitation](https://bxcs-slack-invite.mybluemix.net/) to this Slack.